TO: PRE-LAW STUDENTS APPLYING FOR ADMISSION TO LAW SCHOOL

 - Get latest law school information from Pre-Law Advising Center, 04 Allen and attend one of the workshops on the application process for applicants.

-- Sign up for LSDAS as per the instructions found at www.lsac.org.
+- Sign up for Law Service Credential Assembly Service as per the instructions found online at www.LSAC.org.

 - Secure application materials (including financial aid applications if necessary).
-Please visit the Law School Admissions Council website at: www.LSAC.org for information about electronic applications.
+Please visit: www.LSAC.org for information about electronic applications.

 - Take the LSAT if you have not already done so.

 - Make appointments to see law school recruiters as appropriate.
-Check the Events Page of this pre-law site, your email, and the Pre-Law Bulletin Board outside of 04 Allen for recruiting dates.
+Check your email, and the Pre-Law Bulletin Board outside of 04 Allen for recruiting dates and BUZZ.
 Appointments may be scheduled in 04 Allen Building.

 - After receiving your application forms, write your basic essay or essays.
 If you wish, Dean Wilson will read these essays and make suggestions.
 You do not need to make an appointment.
-Leave the essays with Dean Wilson's staff.
+Leave the essays with Terry.
 Dean Wilson will read these overnight and you can pick it up the next day.

 - After you receive your LSAT score (if taken in the fall) check briefly with Dean Wilson for additional suggestions, if necessary.

-- When you have been accepted to a school that you wish to attend, notify other schools in writing that have accepted you that you will not be attending.
+2. When you have been accepted to a school that you wish to attend, notify other schools that have accepted you that you will not be attending.

 3. If there are problems or questions, or if you are waitlisted at your first choice school, see Dean Wilson.